Module 3: Pitched roof insulation

 Due to the high density and ability to store and release moisture, the sarking boards can store significant amounts of moisture without any detriment to their conductivity and also without causing any damage to the boards themselves.
 This helps keep roof timbers dry and preserve structural timbers, both new and historic.

-The flexible wood fibre products, such as UdiFLEX, are typically cut for rafters at 600mm centres but PavaFlex does come cut for rafters at 400mm centres.
+Flexible wood fibre products, such as SteicoFlex, are typically cut for rafters at 600mm centres but some manufacturers also stock insulation cut for rafters at 400mm centres.
 They are also only designed for solid timber so if you’re using I-joists for the roof then the web of the joist will need to be insulated to the full width and depth of the joist prior to installing the flexible wood fibre insulation.
-PavaFlex also comes as a Light version which is more suited to awkward spaces as it is slightly softer and easier to compress than the standard UdiFLEX or PavaFlex.

 When sizing the insulation for the joists it is important not to leave any air gaps in the structure as this allows heat to escape through air movement, reducing the effectiveness of the insulation.
 For example, if you’re using a 145mm rafter then you should install 150mm flexible wood fibre insulation and not 140mm, to ensure there are no air gaps.